Bihar Museum: Children's gallery

 Its collection of artefacts and exhibit items is divided into six domains: the Orientation Room, the Wildlife Sanctuary, the history sections on Chandragupta Maurya and Sher Shah Suri, the Arts and Culture section and the Discovery Room.
-Among the exhibits are a simulated the Asian paradise flycatcher, the Indian giant flying squirrel, animals, birds, trees and plants native to the state of Bihar.
+Among the exhibits are a simulated Asian paradise flycatcher, the Indian giant flying squirrel, animals, birds, trees and plants native to the state of Bihar.
 The gallery's focus is family learning; most exhibits are designed to be interactive, allowing children and families to actively participate.

 History galleries

 History Gallery A

-The gallery has various artefacts from the Harappan Civilization also known as Indus Valley civilisation, the second urbanisation and Haryanka.
+The gallery has various artefacts from the Harappan Civilization also known as Indus Valley Civilisation, the second urbanisation and Haryanka.
 The whole collection of this gallery represents the advanced technology and sophisticated lifestyle of the Harappan people.
 The gallery has objects from the fourth century BCE to the first century BCE.
 It has objects spanning three major dynasties of India; the Mauryas, the Nandas and the Shishunagas.
 The gallery also houses fragments of railings from various ancient Stupas that are carved on with episodes from Buddha's and Mahavira’s life.